Smuggling of Persons

 (d) If conduct constituting an offense under this section also constitutes an offense under another section of this code, the actor may be prosecuted under either section or under both sections.

-Subsection (a) describes the acts that constitute a Smuggling of Persons Charge.
+Subsection (a) describes the acts that constitute a Smuggling of Persons charge.
 Subsections (b) and (c) talk about the punishment for this offense.
-Subsection (d) outlines circumstances that allow a person to bring an affirmative defense (an affirmative defense is a strategy that requires you to prove that, because of certain conditions, you did nothing wrong) against the charge of Smuggling of Persons.
+Subsection (d) outlines circumstances that allow a person to bring an affirmative defense (an affirmative defense is a strategy that requires you to prove that, because of certain conditions, you did nothing wrong) against the charge of Smuggling of Persons in cases where the driver is related to the passengers being transported by blood or marriage.
 Subsection (e) allows the state’s attorneys to add additional charges.
-Because there are so many caveats to the Smuggling of Persons charge, it is important to contact a criminal defense attorney as soon as you know that you are under investigation.

 How can the state attorneys prove intent to conceal?